rstoyanchev/spring-websocket-portfolio/README.md

 ### WildFly/Undertow

 Support available in 4.0.1.BUILD-SNAPSHOT.
-Requires WildFly 8 CR1 with underlying Undertow upgraded to Beta32 (WildFly 8 CR1 comes with Beta30 by default)

-Details TODO...
+Requires WildFly 8.0.0.Final.

+Unzip the WildFly server.

+Set `WILDFLY_HOME` as an environment variable and use [deployWildFly.sh](https://github.com/rstoyanchev/spring-websocket-portfolio/blob/master/deployWildFly.sh) in this directory.

+Open a browser and go to <http://localhost:8080/spring-websocket-portfolio/index.html>

 ### Using a Message Broker